splopsky/Inside-Francis-Bacon/README.md

   * Eliminating useless words

-  * Plotting the :real: frequent words
+  * Plotting the 'real' frequent words

   And this is about it!